-- Length of Credit History (15%): The longer your credit history, the better.
-Potential lenders will see you as more creditworthy if you have more history.
+- Length of Credit History (15%): The longer your credit history, the better your credit score.
+Potential credit lenders will see you as more creditworthy if you have more history.
 Your length of credit history is calculated based on the age of your newest account, the age of your oldest account, and the average age of all of your credit accounts.

 - New Credit (10%): This is why applying for a new line of credit can have a small, temporary impact on your overall credit score.
-But if you’re making on-time payments and being responsible with credit, it’s likely to improve your credit score.
+But if you're making on-time payments with your credit card and being responsible with credit, it's likely to improve your credit score.

 Learn how to check your credit score for free!

 Understanding how credit scores are calculated is one thing.
 But what does that mean when it comes time to apply for a credit card?